 - Apply for the Coronavirus Large Business Interruption Loan Scheme

-- Claim a grant through the Self-Employment Income Support Scheme (SEISS).
+- Access the Government’s Self-Employment Income Support Scheme (SEISS).

 - Universal Credit for Self-employed